rmcauley/rainwave_templating/README.md

 - Cannot deal with SVG
 - Does not do partial page loading - all templates must be loaded at once.
 - For IE8 compatibility you need to use the `--full` flag when compiling.

-## Honestly...

-This library was made for a time before React, and specifically, a time before React started using native createElement and TextNodes.

-(just use React)